ronna-s/go-ood/README.md

 1. The value of OOP
 2. Defining types that fit our needs
 3. Writing methods
+4. Value receivers and pointer receivers
+5. Organizing packages
-4. Interfaces
+6. Interfaces
-5. Composition
+7. Composition
-6. Generics
+8. Generics
-7. To generate code otherwise
+9. To generate code otherwise